ogre-tab/cs483web-project/README.md

 	Note: The database, powers.db, will be in scraping/powerData.

-	Run 'app.py' to start the flask webserver. app will load and build the whoosh index on first load
+	Run 'app.py' to start the flask webserver.
+		The program will start and build the whoosh index on start up.

-	Navigate to page provided in link in terminal
+	Navigate to the page provided by a link in the terminal.